Krombik/keysender/README.md

 unregister(): void;
 ```

-Unregister hotkey, but it still can be reassignment by [reassignment](#reassignment) method
+Unregisters a hotkey, but it can still be reassignment using the [reassignment](#reassignment) method

 ```ts
 import { GlobalHotkey } from "keysender";